 Canadian Food Inspection Agency (CFIA) Approval with and without FRP

-Floor Panel Uniform & Concentrated Loads per NBC 2010
+Uniform & Concentrated Loads for Floor Panels

-Max. service temperature: Long-Term Exposure 75°C [167°F]; Intermittent Exposure 80°C [176°F]
+Max.
+Service Temperature: Long-Term Exposure 75°C [167°F], Intermittent Exposure 80°C [176°F]

 Solubility: Insoluble in water and in general chemically inert.
 EPS dissolves in hydrocarbons (e.g. fuels, oils, tar), organic solvents (e.g. acetone/ketones, benzene, paint thinner), ethers, esters, aldehydes and amines.
 Capillarity: None

 UV-light surface degradation: white EPS can be exposed to direct sunlight for a few weeks.
-Prolonged exposure to ultraviolet light creates a yellow dust on the surface of EPS products, which has negligible impact on the products' properties but may require removal before adhering other materials such as stucco or self-adhesive membranes.
+Prolonged exposure to ultraviolet light creates a yellow dust on the surface of EPS products which has negligible impact on the products' properties but may require removal before adhering other materials such as stucco or self-adhesive membranes.

 CAUTION: EPS products are combustible and must not be exposed to excessive heat, sparks, open flames, or any other sources of ignition.
+A protective barrier or thermal barrier is required as specified in the appropriate building code.
 If stored/used in closed containers, confined, or low-lying areas, ensure adequate ventilation to prevent accumulation of flammable pentane vapours.
 Prevent inhalation of smoke, fumes or dust from burning or fabrication activities.
-In addition, a protective barrier or thermal barrier is required to separate EPS products from interior living or conditioned spaces as specified in the appropriate building code.
+GHS Classification: Non-Hazardous, see SDS

-ª Ceiling measurement only, conducted through determination of flame spread index and smoke developed index with the removal of any contribution of molten materials ignited on the floor of the Steiner tunnel.
+ª Ceiling measurement only, conducted through determination of flame spread index and smoke-developed index with the removal of any contribution of molten materials ignited on the floor of the Steiner tunnel.